 Meanwhile, Cali and Vail are just as strange and dysfunctional.
 She’s a beautiful young girl who wants to lose her virginity, and he’s a disinterested older guy who tells her to stop thinking about sex so much – in other words, totally believable.
 He buys her the necklace from “Titanic” and then bumps a line of coke in a helicopter, they have a bizarre conversation about marriage that gets “too fucking complicated” in just two minutes, he cuts her underwear with a knife and goes down on her against the front door of her house, and she dresses like a goth girl in just one scene for absolutely no reason.

-It’s quite a while into the film before they suddenly establish that it’s been Cali’s lifelong dream to be a ballerina, even though there’s been no mention of this before, as the focus has been on her budding modeling career up until then, which leads her to get dressed up as Cleopatra for the cover of Cosmopolitan because, sure, that’s what they put on their cover now.
+It’s quite a while into the film before they suddenly establish that it has been Cali’s lifelong dream to be a ballerina, even though there was no mention of this before, as the focus has been on her budding modeling career up until then, which leads her to get dressed up as Cleopatra for the cover of Cosmopolitan because, sure, that’s what they put on their cover now.
 Paul’s other daughter, Mira Sorvino, plays the handicapped “Balletmaster” or, as the dumb narrator calls her, the “leotard lady on wheels.”
 The plot shifts as frequently as the tone, and the lack of color grading and sound mixing in some scenes is as distracting as the mismatched music in almost every scene.
 It’s probably safe to assume that they never received permission to use that song playing during the party scene either, which is listed as “Paramore” by Misery Business in the credits.
 We’ll give you a minute to figure out what’s wrong there as we get into spoiler territory, so skip the next paragraph if you don’t want to read about anything that could sully this riveting tale for you.

 The only thing worse than all this is the editing, which barely strings together a series of scenes that either feel incomplete or way too long.
 It’s possible that some scenes were never shot or completed due to the budget running out, seemingly filled in with baffling dream-like sequences, but that’s no excuse for the totally unnecessary rape scene.
-Oh yeah, there’s a rape scene among all this mess, and it makes zero sense, as Cali is undeniably ready and willing to have sex with Vail, so he responds by drugging her, punching her, and throwing her onto the bathroom floor to hump her unconscious body.
+Oh yeah, there’s a rape scene among this mess, and it makes zero sense, as Cali is undeniably ready and willing to have sex with Vail, so he responds by drugging her, punching her, and throwing her onto the bathroom floor to hump her unconscious body.
 It could be offensive if it wasn’t so completely misplaced, leaving the audience gawking and wondering what could possibly be next.

-We won’t give away the ending for you, but let’s just say it’s like a “mad cow in a monkey field” – yes, that’s an actual line in the film, and we still don’t know what it means.
+We won’t give away the ending for you, but let’s just say it’s like a “mad cow in a mucky field” – yes, that’s an actual line in the film, and we still don’t know what it means.
 In other words, it involves guns, horrible gold makeup, horseback riding, poetry read in hospitals, flasks, Angus burgers, and hypoglycemia – OK, that doesn’t make any sense either.
 Just stop trying to figure it all out and enjoy the ride.

-So let’s not be angry or disgusted anymore – what’s done is done, and that $500,000 is long gone, never to return.
+So let’s not be angry or disgusted anymore – what’s done is done and that $500,000 is long gone, never to return.
 What we have instead is a new cult classic that we should screen publicly at least once a year, maybe with live running commentary from comedians or a shadowcast, or just release into the public domain so that everyone can laugh along with us.
 Despite the many harsh words expressed in this review, we sincerely recommend seeing it tonight or tomorrow for free at the Scranton Cultural Center (420 N. Washington Ave., Scranton) at 7:30 p.m. or renting it from the Albright Memorial Library (500 Vine St., Scranton) next door soon after.
 Movies are supposed to be entertaining, and “The Trouble with Cali” is certainly that, if nothing else.